Care Home Neglect

 Abuse

 Sadly there is malpractice in some care homes, and the suspicion is that it is more widespread than is acknowledged.
-Since the Winterbourne View abuse scandal in 2007, there have been a number of prosecutions and reports of abuse, where those employed to look after vulnerable residents have been guilty of neglect and sometimes physical assaults.
+Since the Winterbourne View abuse scandal, there have been a number of prosecutions and reports of abuse, where those employed to look after vulnerable residents have been guilty of neglect and sometimes physical assaults.
 If a resident is abused in this way, the care home will usually be liable for the actions of its employees.
 Evidence is key, and care home records, witness testimony and video and photographic evidence may all play a part in uncovering the malpractice.

 Avoidable Accidents